NotWithering/grove/README.md

 ```
 ```
 Usage: grove [options...] <file> [command...]
- -a, --args <arguments>  Arguments to use for name option (default: -c) -d, --debounce <number> Make the program wait <number> seconds between commands -h, --help              Get help and usage for grove -n, --name              Command to use for execution (default: bash)
+ -d, --debounce <number> Make the program wait <number> seconds between commands -h, --help              Get help and usage for grove
 ```

 ## Example